 His conquest and rule also launched the feudal system in England which helped William cement his rule and secure his throne.

 William the Conqueror invaded England in 1066.
-He had to fight several battles, put down many battles and struggles for many years before he could secure his hold over England.
+He had to fight several battles and put down many battles and struggles for many years before he could secure his hold over England.
 Naturally, he believed that all the lands that he had invaded truly belonged to him.

 So feudalism as a social system made perfect sense to him.
 As per feudalism, he proclaimed that he ultimately possessed all the land in England and could grant it to whoever he wished.